sarahliz24/SMARA-Cancer-Support/README.md

     <img src="documentation/services-section-readme.png">
 </details>

-This section breaks down the basic services of the group into three categories (Patient Navigation, Financial Assistance, Counselling), explaining in simple terms what each function of the group is for and how it each could benefit the visitor.
+This section breaks down the basic services of the group into three categories (Patient Navigation, Financial Assistance, Counselling), explaining in simple terms what each function of the group is for, and how it each could benefit the visitor.
+Relevant icons under each heading help to reinforce the aim of each section.

 ## 4. Footer